 Prevent DNS Lookup

-While using DNS lookup can be disabled with option
+While using DNS lookup can be disabled with the option

 $ netcat -n google.com 80

 netcat will stop listening on the specified port and IP address after a client has ended its connection.
 This means

 netcat works as one shot listener.
 We can provide the

 -k option which will continue listening given port and IP address even the remote client ends its connection.

 netcat server we transfer some data.
 If there is no transfer for during the specified time which is called